andrewluetgers/ngTest/README.md

 ## Use It
 just load ngTest.js in your karma tests and call the ngTest global function.

-ngTest does code generation of Angular specific Jasmine tests per the following spec.
+ngTest does code generation of ng-di and Angular specific Jasmine tests per the following spec.

 ## Defining tests
 ngTest(spec, debug) takes an object that defines a series of Jasmine tests, and an optional debug boolean.